Jose Altuve Player Props: Astros vs. Rangers

-The Houston Astros, including Jose Altuve (hitting .235 in his past 10 games, with a double, two home runs, seven walks and nine RBI), take on starter Andrew Heaney and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.
+Jose Altuve -- hitting .263 with a double, three home runs, seven walks and 10 RBI in his past 10 games -- will be in action for the Houston Astros versus the Texas Rangers, with Martin Perez on the mound, on July 3 at 2:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rangers.
+He racked up two hits (going 2-for-5 with a home run and an RBI) in his last game against the Rangers.

 Jose Altuve Game Info & Props vs. the Rangers